Virtual Accounting

 There are several immediate advantages of the elimination of TCS under Section 206C(1H):

-• Sellers relief: Without the need to monitor what buyers are doing with their receipts, track thresholds, or collect and deposit TCS, sellers are relieved from a heavy burden.
+• Sellers relief: Without the need to monitor buyer receipts, track thresholds, or collect and deposit TCS, sellers are relieved from a heavy administrative burden.

-• Cashflow simplified: The imposition of an additional outflow of 0.1% TCS, which buyers used to face, is no longer there and sellers are saved from reconciliation mismatches.
+• Cash flow simplified: The additional outflow of 0.1% TCS that buyers used to face is no longer there.
+Sellers are also saved from reconciliation mismatches.

-• The ₹50 lakh limit will no longer need to be checked: This was among the most frequent problems faced by ERPs and accounting systems.
+• No more threshold tracking: The ₹50 lakh buyer limit, which was among the most frequent problems faced by ERPs and accounting systems, no longer needs to be monitored.

 Transition: FY 2024–25 vs FY 2025–26